nauam/Courses/docs/administration/projects/project-archive.md

 ## Import Archive

-Importing projects with QW Control is very beneficial when you dont want to rebuild a project from the ground up.
-Now, you can create a new project based off of another project on a different QW Control instance.
+Importing projects with Rundeck is very beneficial when you dont want to rebuild a project from the ground up.
+Now, you can create a new project based off of another project on a different Rundeck instance.

 ### Graphical Interface

 ![Import archive](~@assets/img/import_archive.png)

-When importing a project with QW Control, there are some things to consider:
+When importing a project with Rundeck, there are some things to consider:

 - **Imported Jobs**
 : This allows you to edit how the jobs are imported.
 You can either preserve the UUIDs or remove them.
 If you choose to preserve the imported job UUIDs, if a job with the same UUID exist in another project, the new job will not be imported.